SQRLab/ReorderSimulation_GPU/README.md

 Every single folder in GPU_Based_3D has a README to refer back.

-Note: Some of the files containing the trajectory data and fields data are still stored locally because of their size being too large.
+Note: Some of the files containing the trajectory data and fields data are still stored locally because of their size.